sdslabs/Rubeus/SETUP_LINUX.md

 ```shell
 $ make
 ```
-2. This will generate a binary in the Rubeus directory by the name `RubeusCore`.
+2. This will generate a binary in the `RubeusCore/` directory by the name `RubeusCore`.
 Run Rubeus using:
 ```shell
 $ cd RubeusCore/
 $ ./RubeusCore